HaakonWiland/Notes/Hackthebox/CWES/Broken Authentication.md

 #### Brute-forcring passwords of users
 Also see: [[Login bruteforce]]

+Before attacking with a bruteforce attack, it can be smart to test for default credentials first.
+Can google after them or use spesiffic wordlist for default creds (seclist)

 - Once we know some usernames, we can try to bruteforce the password.
 We prefer a tailored wordlist - for example tailor it to the company password policy.
 - Wordlist should be as short and fitting as possible